Federal Work Study Program Information

 Connect with SEO

 Students who wish to be considered for the FWSP must be financially eligible according to federal and university policy.
 Students must meet all annual Office of Financial Aid eligibility parameters for obtaining aid, and must adhere to all deadlines.
-In particular, students must file the FAFSA by the March 15 priority deadline.
+In particular, students must file the FAFSA by the Rutgers priority deadline.
 Continuing students must also meet a minimum earnings requirement, established by the OFA, in order to be eligible from year to year.

 Job Application/Placement Process for Rutgers Students